This article describes how to visualize your data by creating visualizations in Analytical Designer.

 Use the Undo and Redo buttons in the top bar to browse through your edits.

 To remove all data from the visualization, click Clear.

 Adjust the properties of the visualization, such as colors, axes, and legends.
-For details, see Configure Visualization Properties.
+For details, see the Configure Visualization Properties section.

-Add a descriptive tooltip to your visualization to provide context for users - click the question mark icon next to the visualization name and write the text.
+Add a descriptive tooltip to your visualization to provide context for users - click the question mark icon next to the visualization’s name and fill in the text.

 To refine the data from individual metrics, update them in the Metrics section.
 You can:

 (Facts only): Select which calculation to use to display the data.

 Customize the format of individual facts and metrics in your visualization.